sosdos/waifu-finder-V1/README.md

 1. will open the image in your browser
 2. will both download the image to a folder named "homework" (in your downloads folder) AND open it in your broswer

-TAGS: waifu, maid, marin-kitagawa, mori-calliope, raiden-shogun, oppai, selfies, uniform
+VALID TAGS: waifu, maid, marin-kitagawa, mori-calliope, raiden-shogun, oppai, selfies, uniform

 (check [waifu.im](https://www.waifu.im/) for the "other" tags)